MileBuurmeijer/OPCUA-Player/README.md

   difference between the first timestamp read and the current time (now!)
 - it can mimic other OPC UA servers pretty well through the command line options:
   -port, -servicename, -uri, and -namespace
+- it also supports simulation functions that can be defined in the configuration file under the measurement point name column.
+  Its encoded as #<function name>( <variable1>, <variable 2>, ...)[<update frequency>](<expression>).
+Replace the <> parts to define the simulation properly, e.g. #myfunction(t,x)[100]:sin(2t) * 10x defines a two variable function called myFunction with expression sin(2t) + 10x that is updated 100 times per second.
+Variable t always means time in seconds since start of simulation.
 - this implementation is based on OPC UA server Milo version 0.3.1, Milo is a great open source OPC UA implementation from the Eclipse Foundation and lead developer Kevin Herron
     - the SDK is at the right level, so that the player back end code remains